Hiroreco/enreco-archive/recap-data/chapter2/day8/nodes/bijou-c2d8.md

 Now of their own coven, Shiori and Bijou said their farewells to the Building Area, and by extension their house.
 Bijou decided to carry her egg and one of Shiori’s seeds with her.

-She took a pit stop at the outhouse before they left for the banquet. …But she took this as an excuse to “love maps” one last time, overhearing a photo op between Gonathon and Shiori.
+She took a pit stop at the outhouse before they left for the banquet. ...But she took this as an excuse to “love maps” one last time, overhearing a photo op between Gonathon and Shiori.
 Even as she was summoned to the Great Hall, she decided to sneak in [one last journal entry](https://youtu.be/C6kmnHsopgM?t=7324) and a selfie with her knight Immerkind before leaving.

 ---

 The banquet was finally about to happen.
 The warriors gathered at the [Great Hall](https://youtu.be/C6kmnHsopgM?t=7428), practically jumping in their seats in excitement.
 Everyone said their last goodbyes in advance; for Bijou, she bid farewell to her sister.

-…This was their final moment of peace.
+...This was their final moment of peace.
 Their celebration would be interrupted by divine forces beyond their control.

 (See [Outlander-Iphania](#edge:iphania-outlander))